HorairaHridhon/CS437_Kaggle_Competition/README.md

 ## Overview

 This repository contains a machine learning project that uses data from a mental health survey to predict whether individuals experience depression.
 The project employs various preprocessing techniques and classification models to achieve accurate predictions.
-This is a Kaggle playground series competition where submissions are evaluated using **Accuracy Score**.
+This is a Kaggle playground prediction competition where submissions are evaluated using **Accuracy Score**.

 ## Goal